ietf/wiki.ietf.org/group/ops/yang-security-guidelines.md

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
 Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:

 > You must evaluate whether the data model contains any readable data nodes (those are all the "config false" nodes, but also all other nodes because they can also be read via operations like get or get-config) that are particularly sensitive or vulnerable (e.g., if they might reveal customer information or violate personal privacy laws).
-Typically, particularly sensitive readable data nodes are ones that are protected by a "nacm:default-deny-read" or a "nacm:default-deny-all" extensions statement.
+Typically, particularly sensitive readable data nodes are ones that are protected by a "nacm:default-deny-all" extensions statement.
 Otherwise, replace "Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:" with:
-> "There are no particularly sensitive readable data nodes."
+> "There are no particularly sensitive readable data nodes, e.g., ones that are protected by a "nacm:default-deny-all" extensions statement."
 <!-- {blockquote:.is-info} -->